 Vine borers are a common garden pest and can do some serious damage.
 They will attack any summer or winter squash plant, along with cucumbers and pumpkins.
 They will bore into the main stems at the base of your summer squash plants, sucking out the juices and eating the plants themselves.
 Once inside the stems, they will continue eating away at your plants from the inside out.
 Many times this damage is not noticed until significant and irreversible damage has already been done.
 The squash growth will suddenly slow and the plant will wilt, shrivel and die.
 Many backyard vegetable gardeners see the plant wilting and assume that the problem is lack of water.
 If the plants continue to wilt after a thorough soaking, you're definitely battling vine borers.
 You will also notice something that resembles a small pile of sawdust at the base of your plants.
 There are several products on the market that will prevent vine borer infestation.
 It's important to apply these products before your summer squash plants become infested.
 Read the labels on products that contain Diazinon to make sure that the spray is effective against squash vine borers.
 Follow the manufacturers directions.
 Most of these insecticides can be applied soon after the seedlings first emerge.
 Once the plants stay consistently wilted, you've probably lost the battle.
 At this point, it's best to pull the plants out of the garden and start over by planting more seeds.

-Squash bugs are less common, but still can cause summer squash diseases.
+Squash bugs can cause plenty of summer squash diseases.
 They are usually gray or brown in color, although some are almost black.
 They are usually about the size of a dime and travel in packs.
 Squash bugs will suck the juices from the plant and will actually attack the squash itself, although they usually lay their eggs on the underside of the leaves.
 Again, it's easier to prevent a squash bug problem than cure it.
 Many of the same products that prevent vine borers and cucumber beetles will also prevent squash bug infestations.
 You can begin spraying soon after the seedlings emerge.
 By the time the blossoms appear and the plants begin to set fruit, you should have the problem under control.
 Most of these insecticides are available at most garden centers and should be applied according to the manufacturer's instructions.
 If you are trying to grow organically, choose pest resistant summer squash varieties and keep your garden free of weeds and other plant debris.
 You can also cover the stems of the plants with cardboard tubes to discourage pests.

 Summer squash plants are also susceptible to diseases including wilt disease, powdery mildew, downy mildew and scab disease.
 If these diseases have affected your summer squash plants, you will notice discolored leaves with splotches on them.
 Most summer squash diseases are controlled by choosing disease resistant plant varieties.
 They can also be controlled with soap sprays and/or fungicides that are readily available in most garden centers.